Skip to main content

 • How much do you plan to spend for each gift?

-Once you have a sense of what expenses are ahead of you throughout the holiday season, you can start to plan accordingly and spread the gifting expenses over a longer period rather than all at once.
+Once you have a sense of what expenses are ahead of you this holiday season, you can start to plan accordingly and spread the gifting expenses over a longer period rather than all at once.
+If you're a TD customer, tools like the TD MySpend app can give you real-time transaction notifications and insights on your spending habits so you can track your spending throughout the holidays.

 Your friends and family are priceless, but the gifts you buy them are not.

-But if you're concerned about going over your budget, don't discount the value of giving something you've made yourself – some of the best gifts we can receive are those with minimal-to-no cost.
+If you're concerned about going over your budget, don’t discount the value of giving something you've made yourself.
+Some of the best gifts are sometimes those that are not store bought.

-4. Recycle and upcycle decorations
+Recycle and upcycle decorations

 What is good for your pocket can also be good for the planet.

 Avoid buying new festive decorations each year and consider purchasing decorative lights and decorations that can be used again and again.
-For more cost-cutting options, call on nature to help you decorate the home for free.
+For more cost-cutting options, call on nature to help you decorate your home for free.
 Gather fallen pinecones or branches to create your own wreathe or centrepiece, or to simply bring festive colour and aroma into your home.

 Want to learn more about your money?